Blue Ridge Parkway North Carolina, USA Travel Guide

 Showcases traditional and contemporary Southern Appalachian crafts by the Southern Highland Craft Guild.
 Free admission, daily demonstrations.

-Historic estate with Flat Top Manor (craft shop) and 25 miles of carriage trails.
+Historic estate with Flat Top Manor (craft shop) and 25 kilometers of carriage trails.
 Free entry, manor open seasonally.

-A well-preserved log cabin from the 1880s, offering a glimpse into self-sufficient mountain farm life.
+A well-preserved log cabin from the 1880s, providing a look into self-sufficient mountain farm life.

 Historic cabin of Orlean Puckett, representing communities displaced by Parkway construction.